rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 #### ROC Curves
 Another way to examine the performance of our classifiers is with the Receiver Operating Characteristic (ROC).
-We can import `metrics.roc_curve` from Scikit-Learn and call it on the result of our model in order to calculate the true positive and false positive rates, as well as the thresholds.
-Even better, we can use ROC to visualize the tradeoff between our classifier's sensitivity (how well it is optimized to find true positives) and its specificity (how well it is optimized to avoid false positives).
+We can import `metrics.roc_curve` from Scikit-Learn and call it on the result of our model in order to get a numeric calculation of the true positive and false positive rates, as well as the thresholds.
+Even better, we can plot the ROC to visualize the tradeoff between our classifier's sensitivity (how well it is optimized to find true positives) and its specificity (how well it is optimized to avoid false positives).
 In the plot, the x-axis indicates the false positive rate and the y-axis shows the true positive rate.

 ```python
 from sklearn.metrics import auc